Why Do Click System Floors Creak?

-However, over time the wood naturally loses its moisture content causing the wood panels to shrink.
-This shrinkage means the floor sections are not snuggly fitted together and movement begins to occur in the interlocking sections.
-Over time, this movement leads to increasingly loud creaking and this is usually most noticeable in the summer when the heating is off and the floor is cool and contracted.
+Over time wood naturally loses its moisture content causing the wood panels to shrink.
+This shrinkage means the floor sections are not snuggly fitted together and movement begins to occur in the interlocking sections and this process is expedited if the floor has been laid in extreme cold or hot weather.

 With each floor panel slightly smaller than when it was new, the panels start to move underfoot and this movement leads to increasingly frequent creaking which is sometimes more noticeable in the summer when the heating is off and the floor is cool (contracted) .

 Shrinkage of the floor is a natural occurrence in natural materials like wood and shrinkage and swelling will naturally occur, so the creaking you hear is a natural by-product of using natural materials.